Mineral oil: Mechanical, electrical, and industrial

-Mineral oil is used in a variety of industrial/mechanical capacities as a non-conductive coolant or thermal fluid in electric components as it does not conduct electricity and functions to displace air and water.
-Some examples are in transformers, where it is known as transformer oil, and in high-voltage switchgear, where mineral oil is used as an insulator and as a coolant to disperse switching arcs.
+Mineral oil is used in a variety of industrial/mechanical capacities as a non-conductive coolant or thermal fluid in electric components, as it does not conduct electricity and functions to displace air and water.
+Some examples are in transformers, where it is known as transformer oil, and in high-voltage switchgear, where mineral oil is used as an insulator and coolant to disperse switching arcs.
+Because it is noncompressible, mineral oil is used as a hydraulic fluid in hydraulic machinery and vehicles.

 The dielectric constant of mineral oil ranges from 2.3 at 50 C to 2.1 at 200 C.

+Electric space heaters sometimes use mineral oil as a heat transfer oil.
+Lubricants used for older refrigerator and air conditioning compressors are based on mineral oil, especially those using R-22 refrigerant.

 Mineral oil is used as a lubricant, a cutting fluid, and as a conditioning oil for jute fibres selected for textile production, a process known as 'jute batching'.
 Spindle oils are light mineral oils used as lubricants in textile industries.
-Electric space heaters sometimes use mineral oil as a heat transfer oil.
-Because it is noncompressible, mineral oil is used as a hydraulic fluid in hydraulic machinery and vehicles.

-Lubricants used for older refrigerator and air conditioning compressors are based on mineral oil, especially those using R-22 refrigerant.

 An often-cited limitation of mineral oil is that it is poorly biodegradable; in some applications, vegetable oils such as cottonseed oil or rapeseed oil may be used instead.

 Food preparation

-Because of its properties that prevent water absorption, combined with its lack of flavor and odor, food grade mineral oil is a popular preservative for wooden cutting boards, salad bowls, and utensils.
+Because of its properties that prevent water absorption, combined with its lack of flavor and odor, food grade mineral oil is a popular preservative for wooden cutting boards, countertops, salad bowls, and utensils.
 Periodically rubbing a small amount of mineral oil into a wooden kitchen item impedes absorption of food liquids, and thereby food odors, easing the process of hygienically cleaning wooden utensils and equipment.
 The use of mineral oil to impede water absorption can also prevent cracks and splits from forming in wooden utensils due to wetting and drying cycles.
 However, some of the mineral oil used on these items, if in contact with food, will be picked up by it and therefore ingested.

-Outside of the European Union, mineral oil is occasionally used in the food industry, particularly for confectionery.
-In this application, it is typically used for the glossy effect it produces, and to prevent the candy pieces from adhering to each other.
-It has been discouraged for use in children's foods, though it is still found in many confectioneries, including Swedish Fish.
-The use of food grade mineral oil is self-limiting because of its laxative effect.
+Mineral oil is occasionally used in the food industry, particularly for confectionery.
+In this application, it is typically used for the glossy effect it produces, and to prevent the candy pieces from adhering to each other, such as in Swedish Fish.
+The use of food grade mineral oil is self-limiting because of its laxative effect, and is not considered a risk in food for any age class.
 The maximum daily intake is calculated to be about 100 mg, of which some 80 mg are contributed from its use on machines in the baking industry.

+Insecticide

+Mineral oil, under various names, is one of the most widely used insecticides.
+See Horticultural oil.